 - <br> to insert a line break

 - <div> to define/divide a section

 - <li> to represent a list

 - <u> to underline text

 There are many others that you can explore in our free 5 Day Coding Challenge.

 How do I view a page’s HTML?

 It’s easy to view a page’s HTML, even if it’s not your page.
-Here I’ll use Google Chrome’s procedure, for example purposes.
+For sample purposes, I’ll use Google Chrome’s procedure here.
 It’s as simple with other browsers too.
 To view a page’s HTML, right-click on the page and click on “inspect”.
-There you will see all available code relating to the page.
+There you will see all available code, including HTML, relating to the page.

 Why should I learn HTML?

 As technology grows, so too does its use within business.
 To see how vital HTML and technology is to business, take your smartphone out of your pocket.
 How many apps do you have?
 How often do you use the browsers?
 Do you use it for shopping or to use purchases?
 Does it control things, like the temperature of your home?
 Do you use it to book hotels, flights, haircuts, or anything else?
 Do you use it to order food or to listen to or watch something online?
 To a certain degree, do you depend on it?